This guide covers everything you need to know about mastering successful email popups in 2023.

 4. How Do I Create an Email Popup?

 There are many email popup builders online.
 Some are great.
 Others, not so much.
-But none, in our humble opinion, are more user-friendly than Sleeknote.
+But none, in our humble opinion, are more user-friendly than Drip's Onsite Campaign Builder.

 Our Campaign Builder is made with busy marketers in mind—meaning it’s never been easier (or more fun) to make email popups for your website.

-Here’s how to get started in five simple steps.
+Here’s how to get started in four simple steps.

 i.
 Choose a Template Based on a Goal